 There isn’t a direct website for the Toolangi State Forest, but if you search for the Wirrawilla Rainforest walk, you will find plenty of information about where it is and other things to do in the area.

-Bollygum Park is a fantastic playground in Kinglake, and not too far from Wirrawilla Rainforest (above) or from Kinglake National Park (that I previously wrote about).
-The playground is based on the children's book Bollygum, by the Australian author and illustrator Garry Fleming.
+Bollygum Park is a fantastic playground in Kinglake.
+It’s not too far from Wirrawilla Rainforest (above) or from Kinglake National Park (which I previously wrote about).
+The playground is based on the children’s book Bollygum, by the Australian author and illustrator Garry Fleming.

-There is not only the playground, but also a skate park, picnic tables and bathrooms.
+There is a playground, skate park, picnic tables, and bathrooms.
 A couple of minutes away is a small shopping strip with a fantastic bakery where you can pick up food and drinks for a picnic lunch.

 Lilydale Lake has been a favorite spot to take the kids for years.
-Not only is there a large playground for the kids, but also picnic and barbecue areas, and large grassy areas for the kids to run around, fly kites, or kick a ball around.
-There are also 10 kms of trails around the lake area for walking, running or cycling and a boat ramp for non-powered boats.
+Not only is there a large playground, but also picnic and barbecue areas, and large grassy areas for the kids to run around, fly kites, or kick a ball around.
+There are also 10 kilometers of trails around the lake area for walking, running, or cycling and a boat ramp for non-powered boats.